-- The grant agreement with the Infrastructure Finance Authority (IFA) has been approved. - Tetra Tech was awarded the engineering services contract. - Tapani, Inc. was awarded the construction contract. - Construction activities are scheduled to begin in early February. - Additional scope to increase the pipe length is currently being designed.
+- Grant agreement with the Infrastructure Finance Authority (IFA) was approved. - Tetra Tech was awarded the engineering services contract. - Tapani, Inc. was awarded the construction contract. - Additional scope to increase the pipe length is in final design. - Construction activities that included potholing for existing utilities and clearing within the project area were completed in February. - Construction will begin in earnest in early May.